omerjerk/RemoteDroid/README.md

 RemoteDroid
 ===========

-App to control your android device from another android device over the internet connection
+Stream you device's display to another android device.
+And control your device back from that device.

-**Live on Play Store :** https://play.google.com/store/apps/details?id=in.omerjerk.remotedroid.app

 **Demo :** https://www.youtube.com/watch?v=ZdNcBAp0yeo